JNeuvonen/rust-snake-game/README.md

 ## Rust Snake Game

-Clone and run, or download the executable I added to the project root
+Clone and run, or if you are brave, download the executable I added to the project root